alisarf/theRedPlanet/README.md

 ### What I learned

--How to connect to Firebase's Realtime Database.
+- How to connect to Firebase's Realtime Database.
--How to set and retrieve data within
+- How to set and retrieve data within
--How to access its uniquely generated keys
+- How to access its uniquely generated keys
--How convenient CSS grid is when creating media queries
+- How convenient CSS grid is when creating media queries

 ### Continued development